nikhitha1167/CAD_assignment_1/README.md

     python logic_simulator.py fulladder.v input_vectors.txt output_results.txt

  7. The program displays the primary inputs, primary outputs, number of gates, gate information and gate levelization.

  8. It then simulates all vectors in input_vectors.txt

  9. The final results are saved in output_results.txt

+ Single-Vector Mode

+   A single input vector can also be tested without an input file:

+   python logic_simulator.py fulladder.v 101